 - The candidate is capable of analyzing relevant problems that are of interest to professionals in business and researchers.

-- Based on the knowledge and skills acquired in the course, the candidate is capable to carry out work tasks and projects related to the internationalization and marketing activities of the firm.
+- Based on the knowledge and skills acquired in the course, the candidate is capable to carry out work tasks and projects related to the internationalization and marketing activities of a firm.

 The course is offered as an ordinary course at the university campus.
-It is required that the students are present at campus because the course requires that the students take part in course activities that are compulsory, including the group assignment.
-The teaching will consist of lectures, group work, presentations, discussions, and role-play (cross-cultural communication).
+It is required that the students are present at campus because the course requires that the students take part in course activities that are compulsory, including group assignment.
+The teaching will consist of lectures, group work, presentations, discussions, and role-play (cross-cultural communication in a negotiation setting).
 Each group will present the results of the group assignment.
 Each member of the groups will take part in the presentations.

 The schedule (timeplan) BED - 3077 offers information about where and when lectures, group work, presentations, supervision and role-play will find place.

 The teaching plan will be available in Canvas just before the start of the semester.